Leucospermum pluridens: Description

 The bract subtending the individual flower is cartilaginous in consistency, keeled and wraps around the base of the flower, about 1 cm long and 6 mm wide, with long pointed tip that curves slightly inwards and with a row of long hairs along the edges.
 The perianth is 4-merous.
 The lower part of the perianth called tube, that remains merged when the flower is open, is about 10 mm long, cylinder-shaped, somewhat compressed sideways, hairless at its foot and slightly powdery higher up.
 The middle part (or claws) is initially yellow, becoming bright carmine, roughly hairy on the inner surface, with long straight hairs between short felty hairs.
-The claw facing the middle of is hairless near the base.
+The claw facing the middle is hairless near the base.
 The upper part (or limbs), which enclosed the pollen presenter in the bud, are broadly lance-shaped with a pointy tip, each about 5 mm long and 2 mm wide, felty, those facing the centre of the head and the sides with in addition long silky hairs.
 The limb facing the edge of the head is less densely felty than the other three.
 From the centre of the perianth emerges a slender tapering and the upper part slightly curved to the center of the head, style of 5–6 cm long and about 1½ mm thick.
 The thickened part at the tip of the style called pollen presenter is orange in the lower half and yellow in the upper half, cone-shaped with a pointy tip, about 2 mm long and 1 mm wide long, with a green groove that functions as the stigma across the very tip.
 The ovary is subtended by four white, awl-shaped scales of about 2 mm long.